furionw/oj/README.md

   - LC 215.
 Kth Largest Element in an Array (same as Offer  30.
 GetLeastNumbers)
   - LC 594.
 Longest Harmonious Subsequence (hash)

+## Kth element

+  - LC 215.
+Kth Largest Element in an Array
+  - LC 378.
+Kth Smallest Element in a Sorted Matrix

 <br>

 # String